cu-mkp/m-k-manuscript-data/_texts/p-066r_tl.md

 ## Double layers

-The <span class="pl">Flemish</span> & those who paint paintings by the dozen only apply one layer & finish in one go.
+The <span class="pl">Flemish</span> & those who paint panels by the dozen only make one layer & finish at the first go.
 But the colors soon die.
-And when they are laid twice, they will not die.
-One needs to lay them lightly & with minimal thickness, in order to soften them.
+And when they are layered twice, they do not die.
+One needs to layer them lightly & not very thick, to soften them well.